 - iv.
 Furnish the Engineer with evidence that the Contractor has held training classes, including the dates of the classes, identify who conducted the training, and the content and nature of the training. - b.
 The Contractor shall comply to the following construction requirements: - i.
 Conduct additional training classes during the project to update all employees, subcontractors, suppliers, HDOT personnel and other personnel on new and/or updated information regarding the protection of seabirds and seabird fallout. - ii.
 No permanent streetlights shall be installed as part of the project. - iii.
-All temporary lights used for night work (between sunset and sunrise) shall contain less than 2% wavelengths less than 550 nm, and shall be downward-facing and shielded so the bulb can only be seen from below.
-Temporary lights shall include but are not limited to flood lights, light towers, lights for construction equipment and other lights as determined by the Engineer.
-All traffic control devices, including warning lights, arrow boards, portable changeable message signs and other lighting device as determined by the Engineer shall be shielded. - iv.
-Nighttime construction and the use of all temporary lights shall cease during the peak seabird fledgling period (September 15 through December 15). - v.
-Furnish and maintain a small (approximately 10" x 12" x 19"), portable cat kennel on site to temporarily hold a downed seabird.
-The Contractor shall obtain acceptance of the cat kennel from the Engineer prior to use. - vi.
+All temporary lights used for night work (between sunset and sunrise) shall contain less than 2% wavelengths less than 500 nm, and shall be downward-facing and shielded so the bulb can only be seen from below.
+Temporary lights shall included but are not limited to flood lights, light towers, lights for construction equipment and other lights as determined by the Engineer.
+All traffic control devices, including warning lights, arrow boards, portable changeable message signs and other lighting devices as determined by the Engineer shall be shielded. - iv.
+Nighttime construction and the use of all temporary lights shall cease during the peak seabird fledgling period (September 15 through December 15). - V. Furnish and maintain a small (approximately 10"x12"x19"), portable cat kennel on site to temporarily hold a downed seabird.
+The Contractor shall obtain acceptance of the cat kennel from the Engineer prior to - vi.
 If a downed dead seabird is found, the Contractor shall contact the USFWS (Ms. Megan Laut at 808-792-9400) within 24 hours. - vii.
 If the downed seabird is alive, the Contractor shall: - I. Pick up the seabird from behind as soon as possible using a clean towel, t-shirt or cloth by gently wrapping it around its back and wings. - II.
-Place the seabird in the cat kennel and immediately contact the SOS Program Coordinator at 808-635-5117 for further instructions on where to deliver the seabird. - III.
-Deliver the seabird to the location determined by the coordinator of the SOS program and as directed by the Engineer. - IV.
-Keep the seabird in a cool, quiet location and out of direct sunlight with adequate ventilation - V. The Contractor and any personnel on-site shall not feed, provide water, handle or release the seabird
+Place the seabird in the cat kennel and immediately contact the SOS Program Coordinator at (808) 635-5117 for further instructions on where to deliver the seabird. - III.
+Deliver the seabird to the location determined by the coordinator of the SOS program and as designated by the Engineer. - IV.
+Keep the seabird in a cool, quiet location and out of direct sunlight with adequate ventilation. - V. The Contractor and any personnel on-site shall not feed, provide water, handle or release the seabird.

 The Contractor shall maintain records of all downed seabirds for the duration of the project.
 The records shall include the date, time, location and condition (dead or alive) the seabird was found and delivered.
-Submit a copy of the records to the Engineer after finding each and every downed seabird.
+Submit a copy of the records to the Engineer after each and every downed seabird.

-- 2. The Contractor shall incorporate these measures to avoid and minimize project-related adverse effects to Hawaiian waterbirds (Hawaiian stilt, Hawaiian coot, Hawaiian common gallinule, and the Hawaiian duck): - a.
+- 2. The Contractor shall incorporate the following measures to avoid and minimize project-related adverse effects to the Hawaiian Waterbirds (Hawaiian Stilt, Hawaiian Coot, Hawaiian Common Gallinule, and the Hawaiian Duck). - a.
 In areas where known presence of Hawaiian waterbirds occurs, post, implement and enforce reduced speed limits, and inform project personnel and Contractors of the presence of these endangered species on-site. - b.
 Because water resources occur in the project site, employ USFWS Best Management Practices for Work in Aquatic Environments. - c.
 Survey for Hawaiian waterbirds and nests within the vicinity of the project area prior to initiation of project work using survey biologists familiar with the species' biology.
-Survey biologists should be trained and capable of identifying adults and juveniles of each species, nesting behaviors, and nests. - .
-Surveys for species and nests should be repeated when a delay of work occurs that is three days or more (during which the birds may attempt to nest). - ii.
-If a nest or active brood is found, contact USFWS within 24 hours for further guidance
+Survey biologists should be trained and capable of identifying adults and juveniles of each species, nesting behaviors, and nests. - i.
+Surveys for species and nests should be repeated when a delay of work occurs that is three days or more (during which the birds may attempt to nest).